nastaran-motiee/cheat-sheets/docker.md

 # Docker Cheatsheet
+Docker is a platform that enables you to combine an app plus its configuration and dependencies into a single, independently deployable unit called a container.
 ## Images
 - An image is a read-only template with instructions for creating a Docker container.
 - Often, an image is based on another image, with some additional customization.